-If your gums are pulling back or exposing more of your teeth, you may be dealing with gum recession—a common issue that can affect your comfort, confidence, and oral health.
+If your gums are pulling back or exposing more of your teeth, you may be experiencing an issue that benefits from early gum recession treatment to protect comfort, confidence, and oral health.
 At Orleans Dental Centre, we’re here to help you understand why gum recession happens and how we can treat it with care, compassion, and proven solutions.

 What Causes Receding Gums?